kdavies4/ModelicaRes/README.txt

 Credits
 ~~~~~~~

 The main author is Kevin Davies.
-Improvements and bug fixes have been provided
+Improvements, bug fixes, and suggestions have
-by Arnout Aertgeerts, Kevin Bandy, Thomas Beutlich, Martin Sjölund, and Mike
+been provided by Arnout Aertgeerts, Kevin Bandy, Thomas Beutlich,
-Tiller.
+Martin Sjölund, Mike Tiller, and Michael Wetter.

 Third-party code has been included from: